ptagseth/kanoa-docs/docs/KPIMatrix/kpim-view-matrix.md

 ### Filters and Data View Parameters
 - Matrix Selector - select the Matrix to be presented.
 Use the search function to search in folders.
 - Data period - select the time period for the data to be presented - choices are today, yesterday, this week, last week, this month, etc.  Or set a custom time period.
 Set the start date and time and end date and time.
-- Data Interval - select the data interval for the aggregated data.
-The data is aggregated in intervals of 1 hr, 30 mins, 15 mins
+- Data Aggregation Interval - select the data interval for the aggregated data.
+The data is aggregated in intervals of 1 hr, 30 mins, 15 mins.
+1 hour is the default.
 - Group by Shift, Run or Crew - this to sort by a specific Shift, Run or Crew.
 - Group by Matrix Group.
-This can be utilized if the Matrix data is organized by separate Matrix groups.
+This can be utilized to organize the display of Matrix data in groups.
 - Ignore Zeros - when this is checked, zero values will be ignored.
 If all values for a tag are zero, the tag will not be displayed.
 - Refresh Options / Auto Update - automatically update the table data whenever a filter parameter changes.
 - Full Item Path - this will show the full data path when checked
-- Item Info - this will show the data source (tag, calculation) and default aggregation mode when enabled.
+- Item Info - this will show the data source (tag, calculation), unit type and default aggregation mode when enabled.
-- Statistics - summarized values for the chosen data will be presented when enabled.
+- Statistics - this will show the min, max, average, standard deviation, the calculated LCL and UCLs and the sum of the data in range.
-- Item Spec - when enabled this will show the data item specifications set for control limits, LCL and UCL.
-When no limits are set, they are calculated from data values.
+- Item Spec - when enabled this will show the data item specifications set for control limits; LSL, LCL, target, and UCL and USL.

 ### Alerts
 - KPI Matrix data alerts - alerts are set when data are outside calculated or spec control limits.
 Data values outside limits are color coded in the table.

 ### Left Menu icons
+- Get Data - initiate a new data refresh.
 - Clear table - Click this icon to clear the displayed data.
 - Export data - Click the export button to export the data displayed in Excel format.
 - Trend View - Select a single data tag and plot the trend over a time period.